nomads-pipa/bot/readme.md

    npm install
    ```

-3. Add your API key for tide data in `pipa-dn-bot.js` (replace the placeholder in the `Authorization` header).
+3. Add your API key for the StormGlass API.

 4. Start the bot:
    ```sh